 Preparation of Alternative Sentencing Proposals/Reports

 You may call the offices of James and Donna Leone Hamm (480) 966-8116 or send an e-mail to arrange for a consulting appointment.
 No walk-ins are permitted at our office.
 Most of the above services are fee-based services.
 Depending upon the subject matter of the consultation, we will quote you an hourly fee for consulting services.
 We do not accept credit cards or Paypal; we only accept personal checks, cashier's checks, money orders or cash.
 Fees are calculated based upon our education, experience, training, time spent reading and reviewing materials, research, development of mitigation issues or alternative PSI reports, as well as for expert witness preparation and testimony.
-Some advocacy for medical care, via emails sent to various DOC or medical provider administrators, is performed without charge.

 Note: We reserve the right to refuse to refer you to an attorney and nothing on this site is intended to guarantee or imply that you will be paired with or referred to an attorney (either pro bono or retained) in a civil or criminal matter.
 It should be noted that, to the best of our knowledge, criminal defense attorneys do not accept pro bono cases, even if you believe your case is "special".
 The public defender system -- in both the federal and state court system -- exists to serve those indigent defendants who are unable to afford to retain private counsel.
 Public defenders and appointed attorneys are "real" lawyers, and just like private attorneys, some are very good and others are not.
 In civil matters, many attorneys are not interested in contingency fee cases.
 In some cases, you may have a "winning" case, but no attorney will accept it on a contingency fee basis because of the low probability of a large settlement or final judgment award by a jury.